Tom Cosker, Consultant Orthopaedic Surgeon

 Tom Cosker: Outside of Medicine

-Outside of Medicine Tom Cosker is married to Alana and has two children.
+Outside of Medicine Tom Cosker is married to Alana and has three children.
 His interests are spending time with his family, travelling abroad, walking in the British countryside, playing tennis and squash and enjoying good food.
 Tom Cosker is an active member of his local community and is a keen supporter of 'not for proft' organisations such as the National Society for the 'Prevention of Cruelty to Children' and 'Guide Dogs for the Blind'.
 Tom Cosker is also a member of the newly formed 'Royal College of Medicine' whose patron is HRH the Prince of Wales.

 - Orthopaedic Hyperguide